RobuQ: Pushing DiTs to W1.58A2 via Robust Activation Quantization: Efficiency Analysis and Deployment

 \subsection{Calculate FLOPs of RobuQ W1.58A4 Model}

 We employ FLOPs as metrics for evaluating theoretical inference efficiency.
 For quantization operations, we define the weighted FLOPs as follows:

-For the Hadamard transform, since it possesses a fast algorithm with $\mathcal{O}(n^2 \log n)$ complexity~\citep{yates1968fwht,fino1976unified} and can be absorbed into the weight matrix within a DiT block---ultimately requiring only four online Hadamard transforms---its theoretical computational cost is negligible.
+For the Hadamard transform, since it possesses a fast algorithm with $\mathcal{O}(n^2 \log n)$ complexity~\citep{fino1976unified} and can be absorbed into the weight matrix within a DiT block---ultimately requiring only four online Hadamard transforms---its theoretical computational cost is negligible.
+We emphasize that the weighted FLOPs below measure theoretical arithmetic reduction rather than end-to-end wall-clock speed; the latter also depends on kernel fusion, packing overhead, and the available low-bit backend.
 We provide FLOPs breakdown in RobuQ (w/o AMP) W1.58A4 model as Table~\ref{tab:Robuq_breakdown} shown.